 - A. (1) Effective Date; - (2) Title, class code, rank, and appointment status; - (3) Employment unit (e.g., department, college, institute, area, center, etc.); - (4) An end date, if the appointment is for a limited duration.
-Otherwise, a statement indicating, "This employment offer will remain in force unless otherwise specified
+Otherwise, a statement indicating, "This employment offer will remain in force unless otherwise specified - (5) Special conditions of employment: - (6) A statement that the position is (1) tenured, (2) non-tenure earning, or (3) tenure-earning (specifying prior service in another institution to be credited toward tenure); - (7) A statement that the employee's signature on the standard employment contract shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20 Grievance Procedure and Arbitration;

-- (5) Special conditions of employment; - (6) A statement that the position is (1) tenured, (2) non-tenure earning, or - (3) tenure-earning (specifying prior service in another institution to be credited toward tenure); - (7) A statement that the employee's signature on the standard employment contract shall not be deemed a waiver of the right to process a grievance with respect thereto in compliance with Article 20 Grievance Procedure and Arbitration; - (8) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the rules and regulations of all applicable governing bodies of the University. - (9) Percent of full-time effort (FTE) assigned; - (10) Salary rate; - (11) The statement: "The USF/UFF Collective Bargaining Agreement (Article 6) prohibits discrimination against any employee based upon race, color, sex, sexual orientation, religion, national origin, age, military status, veteran status, disability, political affiliation, marital status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
-Claims of such discrimination by the University may be presented as grievances pursuant to Article 20, Grievance Procedure and Arbitration": - (12) A statement informing the employee of the obligation to report outside activity and conflict of interest under the provisions of Article 19, Conflict of Interest and Outside Activity of the Agreement; and - (13) Principal place of employment. - 8.4 Changes in Appointments and Supplemental Appointments. - A. Within (30) calendar days of any changes in appointment terms, including changes in rank or the length of appointments, an employee shall receive an employment document outlining the changes, including all of the provisions listed above. - B. An employee who has been given an assignment as a department/unit head is generally eligible for a change in appointment from nine (9) months to twelve (12) months, depending on the size and complexity of the department/unit.
+- (8) A statement that the appointment is subject to the Constitution and laws of the State of Florida and the United States, the rules and regulations of all applicable governing bodies of the University. - (9) Percent of full-time effort (FTE) assigned; - (10) Salary rate; - (11) The statement: "The USF/UFF Collective Bargaining Agreement (Article 6) prohibits discrimination against any employee based upon race, color, sex, gender identity and expression, sexual orientation, religion, national origin, age, military status, veteran status, disability, political affiliation, marital status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
+Claims of such discrimination by the University may be presented as grievances pursuant to Article 20, Grievance Procedure and Arbitration": - (12) A statement informing the employee of the obligation to report outside activity and conflict of interest under the provisions of Article 19, Conflict of Interest and Outside Activity of the Agreement; and - (13) Principal place of employment. - 8.4 Changes in Appointments and Supplemental Appointments. - A. Within (30) calendar days of any proposed changes in appointment terms listed in 8.3 A (1)-(13), an employee shall receive a written employment document from the University outlining the proposed changes.
+No such proposed changes shall become effective and binding on the employee, except an increase in salary rate or promotion to a higher rank, unless and until agreed to and accepted in writing by the employee. - B. An employee who has been given an assignment as a department/unit head is generally eligible for a change in appointment from nine (9) months to twelve (12) months, depending on the size and complexity of the department/unit.
 In addition to eligibility for the adjustment in salary from nine (9) month to twelve (12) month pay scale, the employee may be awarded a stipend, dependent on the number of faculty and the complexity of the department/unit.